muntaxir4/DSA_questions/CONTRIBUTING.md

 git push origin your-branch-name
 ```

-- Create a pull request (PR) from your branch to the main repository.
+- Create a pull request (PR) from your branch to the main repository by visiting your forked repo on GitHub.
 Provide a clear title and/or description for your PR, detailing the changes you made.
 - Your PR will be reviewed by the repository maintainer.
 If any changes or improvements are needed, feedback will be provided.
 - Once your PR is approved, it will be merged into the main repository.
 Congratulations, you've successfully contributed! 🥳